Amadlozi (album)

-Thola Amadlozi is a studio album recorded by South African singer Brenda Fassie and produced by Sello Chicco Twala.
-The album sold over 400 000 copies in South Africa and won the Best Selling Album of the Year award at 2001 South African Music Awards.
+Thola Amadlozi is the fifteenth studio album recorded by South African singer Brenda Fassie and produced by Sello Chicco Twala.
+The album continued her trend of incorporating Afro-pop, Pop and Kwaito.
+The album sold over 350,000 copies in South Africa and won the Best Selling Album of the Year award at 2001 South African Music Awards.

 Background

 Thola Amadlozi was released in 2000 by CCP Records.
 On 20 October 2009, the album was re-released by EMI Music South Africa (Pty) in digital.
 The album was accompanied by the release of a music video of the same name.